 As a negotiator you can choose to be cooperative or competitive.
 Making the right choice can be the difference between building relationships and value, and destroying relationships and value.
-In this issue of Negotiation Insights we help you better understand the impact of your choices and offer some strategies to motivate cooperation.
+When you next receive demands from work colleagues to make their issues your priority, try to understand the impact your styles choices will have and to consider some of strategies that will help to motivate cooperation.

-Receiving demands from work colleagues to make their issues your priority can be a common occurrence.
-So in these circumstances, how do skilled negotiators protect their interests and maintain an ongoing relationship?
+So how do skilled negotiators protect their interests and maintain an ongoing relationship?

 Firstly they have the situational awareness to know that how they respond will have a direct impact on how the other person responds.